Britain's FTSE retreats on weak Chinese, euro zone data

 LONDON, Nov 20 Britain's top share index fell

-for a second day on Thursday, hit by weak economic data from the
+for second day on Thursday, hit by weak economic data from the

 eight-week high hit on the previous day.